SPATIAL AUDIO CODECS OVERVIEW

 - 5.1 (or 7.1) Surround Sound involves multiple speakers placed around the listener.
 It includes front, rear (and in case of 7.1, side) channels, as well as a subwoofer for bass.
 It provides a sense of width and depth but doesn't incorporate height channels.

-- Spatial Audio refers to techniques that create a three-dimensional sound field, providing a sense of width, depth, and height.
-It uses discreet channels (as stereo and 5-7.1) It can make it feel like sound is coming from all around you, including above and below.
+- Spatial Audio, also known as Immersive Sound, refers to techniques that create a three-dimensional sound field, providing a sense of width, depth, and height.
+It uses discrete channels (as stereo and 5.1-7.1) or object-based audio (see further), and can make it feel like sound is coming from all around you, including above and below.

-- Object-Based Audio goes a step further by treating individual sounds as "objects" that can be positioned anywhere in a 3D space.
-The position of each object is defined within a given space and the codec renders the sound environment in real time depending on how may speakers are defined for said environment eg. 5.1.2, 7.14 or 9.1.6 (with the last digit being the number height channels).
+- Object-Based Audio treats individual sounds as "objects" that can be positioned anywhere in a 3D space.
+The position of each object is defined within a given space and the codec renders the sound environment in real time depending on how may speakers are defined for said environment e.g., 5.1.2, 7.1.4, 9.1.6 or 5.0.5.3 (with the last digit being the number of height channels).
 This enables the intent of the sound designer to be accurately reproduced no matter the size of room or system configuration.

-- Binaural Audio is not a "codec" but a method of using phase/timing of audio signals sent to Headphones to create a 3D spatial illusion.
+- Binaural Audio is not a "proprietary codec" but a method of using phase/timing of stereo audio signals sent to Headphones to create a 3D spatial illusion.

 - Dolby Atmos